nagoriktech/E-Book-Generator/README.md

 **Create Chapter Templates**
 Add conditional logic nodes that apply different writing styles or structures to specific chapters, such as using a different template for introduction chapters versus body chapters.

+---

+## License

+This project is licensed under the terms specified in the [LICENSE](LICENSE) file.

+For more information about usage rights and restrictions, please refer to the LICENSE file in the repository root.